zocteam/zeroonecoin/.github/ISSUE_TEMPLATE.md

 ### Screenshots.
 If the issue is related to the GUI, screenshots can be added to this issue via drag & drop.

-### What version of Dash Core are you using?
+### What version of 01coin are you using?
-List the version number/commit ID, and if it is an official binary, self compiled or a distribution package such as PPA.
+List the client and protocol version number, whether it was self-compiled or downloaded as a pre-compiled binary, and - if the latter - your download source.

 ### Machine specs:
 - OS: